The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) adventure in Central Laos.

 It makes for one heck of a long day on a cheap 110 cc motorbike in the tropical heat (or rain) and it’s just not worth putting yourself through that if you can avoid it.

 Instead, our advice is to relax and enjoy Konglor before heading back to Nahin in the late afternoon.
-Or, resting up for another day in Konglor before making the full journey from Konglor back to Thakhek.
+Or, rest up for another day in Konglor before making the long day’s journey from Konglor back to Thakhek.

 Day 5 — Nahin to Thakhek | 145 km | 5-7 hrs.

-But, if you get decent weather and light traffic on the highway (doing this leg starting early on a Sunday morning helps to avoid the big construction vehicles that now seem to dominate major Laos highways), it’s easy to sit back, relax, and go with the flow.
+But, if you get decent weather and light traffic on the highway (doing this leg starting early on a Sunday morning helps to avoid the big dumb trucks that now seem to dominate major Laos highways), it’s easy to sit back, relax, and go with the flow.

-As with the rest of the Thakhek Loop, make sure you’re well protected from sun exposure, and stop to stretch your legs and hydrate every 1-2 hours.
+As with the rest of the Thakhek Loop, make sure you’re well protected from the sun and stop to stretch your legs and hydrate every 1-2 hours.

 Wave “Sawasdee!” to Thailand as you pass the Lao-Thai Friendship Bridge 3 just before arriving in Thakhek.